 Finally, you can look at conversion rate.
 In case you aren’t already familiar with the conversion rate formula, it’s the number of conversions divided by the number of visitors.
 According to Wordstream, the average landing page conversion rate is 2.35%, and the top 10% convert at 11.45% or higher.

 Improving conversion rate is a mix of adjusting your content strategy (BoFu and earlier), attracting better leads, and solving any user experience (UX) or SEO issues — and we can help.

 We create SEO content strategies that help you attract more traffic and high-quality leads across all stages of the buyer journey and convert them into meaningful opportunities.
-Schedule a consultation to learn how.
+Book a call to learn how.